NoroffFEU/development-platforms/web-hosting-case-study.md

 - Offering a content delivery network (CDN) service

 With these right tools above, you can help users deliver quick page.

+Website speed does affect UX because a fast page improves user experience, with a slow page it will make people who visit your site angry and frustrated, and with this it will just make them leave your site.

+It also affect SEO because it is one of the key determining factors for Google’s algorithm.
+Like we said slow site will turn visitors away and fast sites provide good user experiences for your visitors.
+With this Google will rank the fast sites higher than the slow ones.

 ### Pre-installed apps